jina-ai/auth/README.md

 ## Release cycle

-Each time new commits come into `main` branch, the pre-release procedure will be started.
+- Each time new commits come into `main` branch, CD workflow will generate a new release both on GitHub and Pypi.
-It will generate a pre-release in Pypi.
+- Each time new commits come into `alpha` branch, CD workflow will generate a new pre-release both on GitHub and Pypi.

 ## Development guide